JustBeYou/ctfs/google2018quals/re-android.md

     // we put our loop start before the incrementation of winning counter
     // note that we did not include the call to animation/sound play as it would take too long
-    // and maybe it will burn your phone :stuck_out_tongue_winking_eye: iget v0, p0, Lcom/google/ctf/shallweplayagame/GameActivity;->o:I
+    // and maybe it will burn your phone :P iget v0, p0, Lcom/google/ctf/shallweplayagame/GameActivity;->o:I

     // increment our counter too